buildwithgrove/path/docusaurus/docs/develop/envoy/introduction.md

 2. Run `make init_envoy` to create all the required config files

-   - `envoy.yaml` is created with your auth provider's domain and audience.
+   - `.envoy.yaml` is created with your auth provider's domain and audience.
-   - `auth_server/.env` is created with the host and port of the provided remote gRPC server.
+   - `.allowed-services.lua` is created with the service IDs allowed by the PATH instance.
+     - ℹ️ _Please update `allowed-services.lua` with the service IDs allowed by your PATH instance._
+     - For more details, see the [Allowed Services Map](#allowed-services-map) section.
-   - `gateway-endpoints.yaml` is created from the example file in the [PADS Repository](https://github.com/buildwithgrove/path-auth-data-server/tree/main/yaml/testdata).
+   - `.gateway-endpoints.yaml` is created from the example file in the [PADS Repository](https://github.com/buildwithgrove/path-auth-data-server/tree/main/yaml/testdata).
      - ℹ️ _Please update `gateway-endpoints.yaml` with your own data._
+     - For more details, see the [Gateway Endpoint YAML File](#gateway-endpoint-yaml-file) section.

 3. Run `make path_up` to start the services with all auth and rate limiting dependencies.